Concept and significance of the Aggregate crushing value test

 The suitability of aggregate is adjusted, dependent upon its proposed use in the pavement layers.
 The table given below lays down specified limits of percent aggregate crushing value, for different types of road construction.

 Note:- For strong aggregate, crushing value should be low.
 For surface courses this value should not exceed more than 30% and for courses not more than 45%.

 - Which property of aggregates is measured by this test?

 - How aggregate crushing value expressed?

-- What variation in the result is expected if the smaller size aggregates are used in test?
+- What variation in the result is expected if the smaller size aggregates are used in the test?

 - Should the aggregates having high ACV be considered good for load construction?